Scanning Six Ways to Find Stocks of Interest

-Before we get into a description of this scanner, however, you should be aware of the fact that there are more than 6 other scanners on this Web site.
+Before we get into a description of this scanner, however, you should be aware of the fact that there are more than 6 other scanners on this website.
 For example,

-4. Also, see Focus on Setups to Reduce Risk.
+3. Also, see Focus on Setups to Reduce Risk.

 Our other scanners focus on such things as gaps, pre-surge setups, Bollinger Band squeeze alerts (see the StockAlerts Scanner), breakouts (see the Breakouts page), and so on.
 This page describes a scanner that does not focus on these more specialized alerts.
 Instead, it is designed to detect the early stages of any significant trend.

 To see how current these lists are, click on New or Old?

 A closing price crossover of a moving average is a very uncertain signal and subject to whipsaws.
 By using a short moving average instead of the closing price, we reduce whipsaws considerably.
 Taken together, the signal generators in this scanner act as a kind of radar, detecting action wherever it occurs over a wide spectrum of sensitivity levels.
 These alerts are intended to draw your attention to potentially interesting developments very early in their development.
 You will still have to review the stocks visually and possibly even monitor them a few days to see if the situation under development calls for action on your part.